 b) that the “average annual worst month” has been defined as the long-term statistic relevant to performance criteria referring to “any month”;

-c) that due to the stochastic nature of propagation effects in radiocommunication systems there is a need for information on variability of these effects, with respect to the long-term statistic, for various periods of reference;
+c) that due to the stochastic nature of propagation effects in radiocommunication systems there is a need for information on variability of these effects, with respect to the long-term statistic which may itself be subject to longer-term variability, for various periods of reference;

 d) that there is a need for an unambiguous formulation of variability parameters to allow proper cost and performance trade-offs to be made in the analysis of system reliability, availability and quality,

-decides that the following Question should be studied
+decides that the following Questions should be studied

-1 What is the variation of propagation effects with respect to the long-term cumulative statistic for various periods of reference?
+1 What is the variation of propagation effects for various periods of reference?

 2 What are the periods of reference to be specified for the formulation of risk parameters associated with the variation of propagation statistics?